mcraiha/avaloniaui.net/wwwroot/blog/2018-10-09-avalonia-native-osx.md

 <PackageReference Include="Avalonia.Native" Version="0.7.0-build4201810097" />
 ```

-Will then need to change your AppBuilder code usually found in `Program.cs` or `App.xaml.cs` to configure the use of `Avalonia.Native` when your application is run on OSX.
+Then you will need to change your AppBuilder code usually found in `Program.cs` or `App.xaml.cs` to configure the use of `Avalonia.Native` when your application is run on OSX.

 I recommend doing this by replacing the BuildAvaloniaApp method like so: